marwanferreira/portfolio-risk-simulator-vba/README.md

 # portfolio-risk-simulator-vba

-This project is a fully VBA-driven portfolio stress testing and risk analysis tool.
+This project is a fully VBA-driven portfolio stress testing and risk analysis tool

 ## Features
 - User-defined macroeconomic stress scenarios